Uncategorized

 • Record: Formal, dedicated to future situations.

-• Tips: Key organization, divide sections with headings, be specific and write a conclusion focused on future benefits.
+• Tips: Organize your key, divide sections with headings, be specific, and write a conclusion focused on future benefits.

 • A brief description of the plot, characters and/or actors (without revealing the ending).